Evaan2001/Peer-To-Peer-Chat/README.md

 Here's what you'll find –
 </p>

 1. *p2pchat* – This is the final executable – the final compiled program – that you can conveniently run from your terminal.
-If you want to make changes and compile everything by yourself, I've also uploaded the source code files, which are described below.
+If you want to make changes and compile everything by yourself, I've also uploaded the source code files that are described below.
 2. *p2pchat.c* –
 3. *ui.c* –
 4. *ui.h* –